SEI-ATL-3-8/user-authentication/README.md

 ## Chapter 3: Logging out
 ### Backend
-  - not a damn thing: the backend has no persisted memory of whether someone is logged in or not
+  - not a dang thing: the backend has no persisted memory of whether someone is logged in or not
 ### Frontend
   - clear localstorage
   - show home page

 ## Chapter 4: Detecting the logged in state
+### Backend
+  - (optional) GET /users/verify endpoint
 ### Frontend
   - on page load, check local storage
   - if present, show logged in state, else show logged out
-  - /users/verify endpoint if time/energy
-### Backend
-  - /users/verify endpoint if time/energy
+  - (optional) hit the /users/verify endpoint

 ## Chapter 5: Using a protected route
-### Frontend
-  - send userId in payload
 ### Backend
+  - GET /users/profile
   - look that user up
   - if present, show profile
   - if absent, 401
+### Frontend
+  - send userId in payload

+## You now have a functioning users app; everything below this is stretch

 ## Chapter 6: Encrypting the userId
 ### Backend